davidlbatey/davidlbatey.github.io/_posts/2013-09-20-no-alcohol-leads-to-healthier-more-productive-lifestyle.md

 - One night out at the weekend.
 2 pints of lager at a pub after work, 1/2 a bottle of vodka drinking with friends in a flat, 1/2 a bottle of red wine in a bar and 3 double vodkas in a night club.

-As you can see it's a lot more than the four units I normally fill in on the doctors forms.
-Compared to my friends I considered my self a moderate drinker and have never had an "alcohol problem", I rarely drinked consecutive days for instance and only drink with friends.
+As you can see it's a lot more than the four units I normally fill in on the doctor's forms.
+Compared to my friends I considered myself a moderate drinker and have never had an "alcohol problem", I rarely drank consecutive days for instance and only drink with friends.

 ### Financial gains